Feature request #8725

 If you like well I want to try before prepare the windows installer with this patch Giovanni asked for days.

-#68 Updated by Giovanni Manghi almost 11 years ago
+#68 Updated by Giovanni Manghi about 11 years ago

 Hi Giovanni, now I am going to make a Windows Installer with the current patch state.